Power station: Wind

 Wind turbines can be used to generate electricity in areas with strong, steady winds, sometimes offshore.
-Many different designs have been used in the past, but almost all modern turbines being produced today use a three-bladed, upwind design.
+Many different designs have been used in the past, but almost all modern turbines use a three-bladed, upwind design.
 Grid-connected wind turbines now being built are much larger than the units installed during the 1970s.
 They thus produce power more cheaply and reliably than earlier models.
 With larger turbines (on the order of one megawatt), the blades move more slowly than older, smaller, units, which makes them less visually distracting and safer for birds.

 Marine

 Marine energy or marine power (also sometimes referred to as ocean energy or ocean power) refers to the energy carried by ocean waves, tides, salinity, and ocean temperature differences.
 The movement of water in the world's oceans creates a vast store of kinetic energy, or energy in motion.
 This energy can be harnessed to generate electricity to power homes, transport and industries.

 The term marine energy encompasses both wave power—power from surface waves, and tidal power—obtained from the kinetic energy of large bodies of moving water.
 Offshore wind power is not a form of marine energy, as wind power is derived from the wind, even if the wind turbines are placed over water.

-The oceans have a tremendous amount of energy and are close to many if not most concentrated populations.
-Ocean energy has the potential of providing a substantial amount of new renewable energy around the world.
+The Oceans have a large amount of energy and are close to many if not most concentrated populations.
+Ocean energy has the potential to provide more renewable energy worldwide.